tecnico-distsys/caist/README.md

 CAIST is a a simplified certification authority SOAP web service.

-CAIST is implemented in the Java programming language using the JAX-WS library (Java API for XML Web Services.
+CAIST is implemented in the Java programming language using the JAX-WS library (Java API for XML Web Services).

 ## Getting Started